 5 Dental Procedures to Fix a Broken or Cracked Tooth

-It’s possible that you hit concrete. perhaps you were gnawing on hard sweets or ice.
-It can be a scary moment when you first realize you have a cracked or fractured tooth.
+It’s possible that you hit the concrete. perhaps you were gnawing on hard sweets or ice.
+It can be scary when you first realize you have a cracked or fractured tooth.
 But do not fret.
 You can restore both your smile and your teeth.

 Many customers at Primecare Family Dental come to us with cracked or damaged teeth.
-And together with our amiable staff, our dentist has the skills necessary to deal with this kind of circumstance.
+And together with our amiable staff, our dentist has the skills to deal with this circumstance.

 Damaged teeth can be repaired using restorative and aesthetic procedures.
-Depending on how much your tooth has been injured, you will need the appropriate treatment.
-You do, however, have choices, and modern developments mean you are no longer constrained by having unsightly teeth.
+You will need the appropriate treatment depending on how much your tooth has been injured.
+However, you have choices, and modern developments mean you are no longer constrained by having unsightly teeth.

 The causes of fractured or cracked teeth in patients